 - The API calls made to your app

 - The logins or pageviews of your users

 - The shipping and return orders of your business

 “Streams” are collections of similar events.
 You can think of a stream as a database table, where each entry in the table is an event.
 Events in a stream should have similar schemas, although that is not required.
-Each stream has its own API endpoint where you send events to Chargify in real-time as they happen in your system.
+Each stream has its own API endpoint where you send events to Advanced Billing in real-time as they happen in your system.

 To learn more about how to architect your events and streams, check out our Event Data Modeling Guide.

 The guide on Getting Data In explains how to create streams and work with the events API.

 Metrics are used to measure the events in your streams and produce values for them.

 Metrics can use one of the following types of analyses: count, sum, average, median, minimum, maximum, and percentile.

 - Count of a type of API request